fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

          static member op_Addition(x: C, y: C) = C()
 ```

+Static abstract methods may not be declared in classes.

 ## Invoking static abstract interface members in generic code

 The syntax of expressions is extended with